yktoo/yktoo.com/content/blog/posts/0302/index.en.md

     - /en/blog/post/302
 ---

 The turbulent two thousand sixteen has come to an end.
 The year that has brought so much grief to our world.
-The year in which [Sun Caged]({{< relref "0283" >}}) and *Stream of Passion* ceased to exist.
+The year in which {{< intref "0283" "Sun Caged" >}} and *Stream of Passion* ceased to exist.
 I'm inclined to think it's good that it's over.

 <p class="text-center">
     <b>Happy <big>2017</big> to all the readers of this blog!
 I wish you lots of optimism, persistence and luck!</b>